Pre-Apprenticeship Job Readiness Project - Introduction To IT

 - AETS PATP - Information Technology (IT) Navigator

-- Evergreen Project Coordinator and deliver CAMERA
+- Evergreen Project Coordinator

 - Evergreen Employment Support Workers (2)